-Far up north in Rovaniemi, the Arctic Forest Spa at the SantaPark Arctic World resort (which also includes the Arctic Treehouse Hotel) provides traditional sauna treatments in the heart of the arctic forest.
-The spa has three different saunas: the traditional sauna, a smoke sauna, and a modern infrared sauna.
-It also has a jacuzzi for relaxing while watching the night sky or the northern lights.
+Far up north in Rovaniemi, the Arctic Forest Spa at the SantaPark Arctic World resort (which also includes the Arctic TreeHouse Hotel) provides traditional sauna treatments in the heart of the arctic forest.
+The spa has three different saunas: the traditional sauna, a smoke sauna and a modern infrared sauna.
+It also has a hot tub for relaxing while watching the night sky or the Northern Lights.
 In the sauna lounge, a homey wooden cabin, you can enjoy a post-sauna meal next to a cosy fireplace, ideal for warming up in the Arctic winter.

-Imatra is a spa resort that caters more to families with both relaxing spa treatments and family pool and sports facilities.
-The waterslides and waterfalls of the tropical-themed pool areas are highly appealing to children, while parents can enjoy the water massage spouts or the privacy of the spa with treatments such as massages, herbal baths, hot stone treatments, and facials.
+Imatra is a spa resort that caters more to families – with relaxing spa treatments, a family pool and sports facilities.
+The waterslides and waterfalls of the tropical-themed pool areas are highly appealing to children, while parents can enjoy the water-massage spouts or the privacy of the spa with treatments such as massages, herbal baths, hot stone treatments and facials.

 The Järvisydän, in the heart of Finnish lakeland, was once an inn servicing a track linking Russia and Sweden.
 Today this 11th-generation family-run property is an eco-tourist, rustic-chic heaven built entirely from natural stone and once-sunken logs, and heated by geothermal and solar energy.
 The hangar-sized spa includes five saunas and six hot and cold pools yet still resembles a giant exotic log cabin, and there’s everything from a yoga loft to myriad therapies and massages.